-Gao Zhisheng, twice nominated for the Nobel Peace Prize, was moved in 2014 from prison to house arrest, but could at the time barely walk or speak because of torture he had undergone.
-In 2015, he told Associated Press that he had an electric baton applied to his face and since 2010 spent three years in solitary confinement.
+Gao Zhisheng, twice nominated for the Nobel Peace Prize, was moved in 2014 from prison to house arrest, but could at the time barely walk or speak because of the torture he had undergone.
+In 2015, he told Associated Press that he was tortured with an electric baton to his face and spent three years in solitary confinement since 2010.
+"Every time we emerge from the prison alive, it is a defeat for our opponents."

-Former European Parliament vice-president Edward McMillan-Scott compares Gao to the late Nelson Mandela.
-He adds from the UN's former torture rapporteur, Dr. Manfred Nowak: "(In 2006 Nowak) estimated that some two-thirds of the seven to eight million detained in China's re-education through labour system were practitioners of Falun Gong.
+Former European Parliament vice-president Edward McMillan-Scott compares Gao to Nelson Mandela.
+He adds about the UN's former torture rapporteur, Dr. Manfred Nowak: "(In 2006 Nowak) estimated that some two-thirds of the seven to eight million detained in China's re-education through labour system were practitioners of Falun Gong.
 Thousands of them perished from the illegal harvesting of their vital organs as part of the People's Liberation Army's lucrative organ transplant trade."

-Gao observed quite recently: "The number of people held in Chinese prisons has always been highly classified.
+Despite all, Gao observed recently: "The number of people held in Chinese prisons has always been highly classified.
 My personal and conservative estimate is that the number cannot be less than 15 million.
-China has far more prisons than universities. (... after years of working as a lawyer that I found out that there are more than 5,000 detention centers used for holding those on remand."
+China has far more prisons than universities.
+(It was only after years of working as a lawyer that I found out that there are more than 5,000 detention centers used for holding those on remand...)".